-For example, if some of your hosts are running on AWS, the following AWS-specific tags are available to you right now:
+For example, if some of your hosts are running on AWS, the following AWS-specific tags are available to you:

 The Datadog Agent also collects host metadata and application information, some of which can be used as a filter or for grouping terms.
 Those fields include:

 When you’ve identified a host that you want to investigate, click it for details.
 It zooms in and displays up to six integrations reporting metrics from that host.
 If there are more than six integrations, they are listed under the “Apps” header in the host’s detail pane, as in the screenshot below.